rsnakin/esp8266Meteo/README.md

    ```
 5. Use `flashFS.src/prepareDataLinux.pl` or `flashFS.src/prepareDataWin.pl`
 to compress `.html`, `.js`, and `.css` files into `.gz` format (if needed — the `data/`
-folder may already contain pre-compressed web UI files),
+folder may already contain pre-compressed files) and automatically copy them into the `/data/`
-and automatically copy them into the `/data/` directory for uploading to LittleFS.
+directory for uploading to LittleFS.

 6. Upload the frontend assets to LittleFS:
    ```bash